-The smooth functioning of an English language program or institution as well as the determination of how it operates within established standards depends on the existence of a mission statement.
-This mission statement, developed and reviewed regularly by program staff, provides a basis for all program activities.
+How an English language program or institution functions and how it operates within established standards depend on the existence of a mission statement.
+This mission statement, developed and reviewed periodically by program administrators and faculty, provides a basis for all program activities.
 The program or institution's resources must be allocated to best achieve its mission and goals.